 KEY STAGES 1 AND 2

 Children can encounter four animals - this usually includes at least one reptile, mammal and invertebrate.
-KS2 pupils can additionally handle a selection of customs seized animal artifacts (available to KS1 on request).
+KS2 pupils can additionally handle a selection of customs seized animal artefacts (available to KS1 on request).

 Habitats and Adaptations